Jump toUpdate content

 Hadoop is an open-source framework.
 It is provided by Apache to process and analyze large volumes of data.
-It is written in Java and currently used by Google, Facebook, LinkedIn, Yahoo, Twitter etc.
+It is written in Java and is currently used by Google, Facebook, LinkedIn, Yahoo, Twitter, etc.

 Similar to data residing in a local file system of a personal computer system, in Hadoop, data resides in a distributed file system called “Hadoop Distributed File system”.
 Hadoop is suitable for:

-Hadoop clusters are relatively complex to set up, so the project includes a stand-alone mode which is suitable for learning about Hadoop, performing simple operations, and debugging.
+Hadoop clusters are relatively complex to set up, so the project includes a stand-alone mode that is suitable for learning about Hadoop, performing simple operations, and debugging.

 Hadoop is comprised of four main layers:

-- HDFS - stands for Hadoop Distributed File System, is responsible for persisting data to disk.
+• HDFS - stands for Hadoop Distributed File System, which is responsible for persisting data to disk.

 For more information, refer to the official Apache Hadoop documentation.